Polymer/old-docs-site/app/2.0/docs/upgrade.md

 Binding a default value of `false` using an *attribute binding* to a boolean property will not override a default `true` property of the target, due to the semantics of boolean attributes.
 In general, property binding should always be used when possible, and will avoid such situations.

+## Removed APIs {#removed-apis}

+The following APIs have been removed.

+*   `Polymer.instanceof` and `Polymer.isInstance`: no longer needed, use `instanceof` and `instanceof Polymer.Element`  instead.

+*   `element.getPropertyInfo`: This API returned unexpected information some of the time and was rarely used.

+*   `element.getNativePrototype`: Removed because it is no longer needed for internal code and was unused by users.

+*   `element.beforeRegister`: This was originally added for metadata compatibility with ES6 classes.
+We now prefer users create ES6 classes by extending `Polymer.Element`, specifying metadata in the static `config` property.

+    For legacy elements, dynamic effects may now be added using the `registered` lifecycle method.

+*   `element.attributeFollows`: Removed due to disuse.

+*   `element.classFollows`: Removed due to disuse.

+*   `listeners` Removed ability to use `id.event` to add listeners to elements in shadow DOM.
+Use declarative template event handlers instead.

+*    Methods starting with `_` are not guaranteed to exist (most have been removed).

 ## Upgrading to class-based elements {#upgrading-to-class-based-elements}

 To define a class-based element, create a class that extends `Polymer.Element` (a subclass of `HTMLElement`), which provides most of the same features of Polymer 1.0 based on static configuration data supplied on the class definition.